shw1n/political-discourse-framework/README.md

-## 1. Go into the conversation realizing either party can be wrong
+## 1. Both parties should accept the possibility of being wrong
-If either party refuses this possibility, no point in going any further.

-Good question to ask is: if you were wrong, would you want to know?
+If you were wrong, would you want to know?
 If the answer is no, then no point in discussing.

-## 2. Discussion should strictly be about premises (facts) and reasoning, rather than views
+## 2. Discussion should be about premises (facts) and reasoning, rather than views directly
 Views themselves should not be pre-determined or challenged.
 Views should be a **function** of **premises** and **reasoning**.
 If a premise changes, or better reasoning is found, your view should update accordingly.
 E.g:

 ```